Sampling random graph homomorphisms and applications to network data analysis: Motif sampling and MCMC sampling algorithms

 Hence the acceptance probability in step (ii) of the pivot chain becomes

-which involves computing powers of the matrix $A$ up to the length of the path $F$. $ \blacktriangle$ \end{example}
+which involves computing powers of the matrix $A$ up to the length of the path $F$.} $ \blacktriangle$ \end{ex}

+{ \begin{rmkk}[Comparison between the Glauber and the pivot chains] \normalfont Here we compare various aspects of the Glauber and the pivot chains. \begin{description} \item{\textit{(Per-iteration complexity)}} The Glauber chain is much cheaper than the pivot chain per iteration for bounded degree networks.
+Note that in each step of the Glauber chain, the transition kernel in \eqref{eq:Glauber_kernel} can be computed in at most $O(\Delta(\G)k^{2})$ steps in general, where $\Delta(\G)$ denotes the `maximum degree' of $\G$, which we understand as the maximum degree of the edge-weighted graph $([n],A)$ as defined at \eqref{eq:def_max_deg_edge_weighted_graph}.

-\begin{remark}[Computational cost of the pivot chain] From the computations in Examples \ref{ex:pivot_star} and \ref{ex:pivot_path}, one can easily generalize the formula for the acceptance probability $\lambda$ recursively when $F$ is a general directed tree motif.
+For the pivot chain, from the computations in Examples \ref{ex:pivot_star} and \ref{ex:pivot_path}, one can easily generalize the formula for the acceptance probability $\lambda$ recursively when $F$ is a general directed tree motif.
 This will involve computing powers of $A$ up to the depth of the tree.
 More precisely, the computational cost of each step of the pivot chain is of order $\Delta(\G)^{\ell \Delta(F)}$, where $\Delta(\G)$ and $\Delta(F)$ denote the maximum degree of $\G$ and $F$ (defined at \eqref{eq:def_max_deg_edge_weighted_graph}) and $\ell$ denotes the depth of $F$.
-Unlike the Glauber chain, this could be exponentially large in the depth of $F$ even when $\G$ and $F$ have bounded maximum degree. \end{remark}
+Unlike the Glauber chain, this could be exponentially large in the depth of $F$ even when $\G$ and $F$ have bounded maximum degrees.

+\item{\textit{(Iteration complexity (or mixing time))}} The pivot chain requires much less iterations to mix to the stationary distribution than the Glauber chain for sparse networks.
+In Theorem \ref{thm:pivot_chain_mixing}, we show that the mixing time of the pivot chain is about the same as the standard random walk on networks.
+In Theorem \ref{thm:gen_coloring_mixing_tree}, we show that the Glauber chain mixes fast for dense networks.
+However, if $\G$ is sparse, we do not have a good mixing bound and we expect the chain may mix slowly.

+\item{\textit{(Sampling $k$-chain motifs from sparse networks)}} For the problem of sampling $k$-chain motifs from sparse networks, we recommend using the pivot chain but with an approximate computation of the acceptance probability.
+For instance, taking only a bounded number of powers of the weight matrix $A$ in \eqref{eq:pivot_acceptance_prob_rmk} seems to work well in practice.